Kevin Newman (journalist): Personal life

 On June 13, 2011, Newman received an honorary Doctor of Laws degree from the University of Western Ontario.

 Newman is married to Cathy Kearns, and the couple have two children: a son, Alex and a daughter, Erica.
 In 2015, Newman and his son Alex published All Out: A Father and Son Confront the Hard Truths That Made Them Better Men, a cowritten memoir of their relationship before and after Alex came out as gay at age 17.

+He is the grandson of municipal politician Jean Newman, the first woman elected to Toronto’s Board of Control and the first woman to run for Mayor of Toronto.